Kingdom of Cambodia (1953–1970)

-The Kingdom of Cambodia, also known as the First Kingdom of Cambodia, and commonly referred to as the Sangkum period, refers to Norodom Sihanouk's first administration of Cambodia from 1953 to 1970, an especially significant time in the country's history.
+The Kingdom of Cambodia, also known as the First Kingdom of Cambodia, and commonly referred to as the Sangkum period, refers to Norodom Sihanouk's first administration of Cambodia, lasting from the country's independence from France in 1953 to a military coup d'état in 1970.
 Sihanouk continues to be one of the most controversial figures in Southeast Asia's turbulent and often tragic postwar history.
 From 1955 until 1970, Sihanouk's Sangkum was the sole legal party in Cambodia.
+After the 1970 coup, the semi-official name of Cambodia was State of Cambodia, it became a transitional government under a military dictatorship of Prime Minister Lon Nol against the Khmer Rouge and North Vietnamese.